98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Investigates current challenges and difficulties facing film and TV and resultant complications in studying them.
 One-way production and consumption processes compete with non-linear, responsive or interactive “media“ such as the internet, social networking and computer games.
 Film and TV are stretching to fit these developments, with fascinating, often unpredicable, consequences.

-Film/TV Production Project
+Film/TV Production Project (Option)

 Hollywood Cinema in the 70s (Option)

-Surveys and assesses a period that represents a break with a range of ideological, aesthetic and commercial traditions together with a process of retrenchment and recuperation.
+This module surveys and assesses a period that represents a break with a range of ideological, aesthetic and commercial traditions together with a process of retrenchment and recuperation.
 Post-classical Hollywood saw both films and the industry experience ideological and socio-cultural upheaval, demonstrated through cinematic modes of representation, industrial re-structuring and artistic transformations.

 Journalists on the Screen (Option)